-Wood, a Democrat, was the representative for New York's 5th congressional district from 1881 to 1883.
+Wood was the representative for New York’s 5th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Jul 1861 to Mar 1883, Wood missed 1,266 of 1,585 roll call votes, which is 79.9%.
 This is much worse than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.